 A self-taught philosopher who rocketed to fame with 'The Outsider,' championing a radical, optimistic form of existentialism that explored consciousness and human potential.

-Colin Wilson erupted onto the British literary scene in 1956 as an 'Angry Young Man,' but his anger was metaphysical.
-His debut, 'The Outsider,' was a startling synthesis of philosophy, literature, and psychology that examined the figure of the social misfit as a visionary.
-Overnight, he was hailed as a major intellectual voice.
-Rather than retreat into academia, Wilson spent the next five decades in a relentless, sprawling pursuit of what he called 'the new existentialism,' writing over a hundred books on topics from crime and the occult to mysticism and consciousness.
-Working from a modest home in Cornwall, he argued persistently for an optimistic view of human evolution, believing that peak experiences and heightened awareness were the keys to transcending the mundane.
-His work, often dismissed by the establishment, formed a unique and persistent counter-current in modern thought.
+Colin Wilson erupted onto the British literary scene in 1956 with 'The Outsider,' a synthesis of philosophy, literature, and psychology examining the social misfit as a visionary.
+He was hailed as a major intellectual voice overnight.
+Rather than retreat into academia, Wilson spent five decades pursuing what he called 'the new existentialism,' writing over a hundred books on crime, the occult, mysticism, and consciousness.
+Working from a modest home in Cornwall, he argued for an optimistic view of human evolution, believing peak experiences and heightened awareness unlocked transcendence.
+His work, often dismissed by the establishment, formed a persistent counter-current in modern thought.

 1928–1945